MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 *Realm is a replacement for SQLite & Core Data.
 It can save you thousands of lines of code & weeks of work, and lets you craft amazing new user experiences.*

 Hmmmmm...
 I like saving lines of code and I like saving work...
-I'm sure Realm says that to all the boys/girls...

-Seriously let's take it for a spin.
+Seriously, let's take it for a spin.
 Time to implement Realm into our `Note` object, you can find this under the `Entities` group.

     import Foundation
     import Realm